 "An artists role is to live a remarkable life and report back on it in their work"

 "An artists role is to live a remarkable life and report back on it in their work.
 I believe we become a remix of our influences & what happens to us in our lives; our choices & our circumstances.
 I've been shaped from an early age by the circumstances of a complex family life, house fire & suicide.
 Respectively, this has defined what relationships, material items and people mean to me.
-I make art to learn about people & the world, then tell these stories in my work to offer peace; both for myself & for others seeking comfort through the arts"
+I make art to learn more about people & the world, then retell these stories in my work to offer perspective & peace - both for myself and for others seeking comfort through the arts"

 - Peoples choice winner, New Zealand Most Creative in Arts, 2017